vai-arch/codex-forge/documentation/plan.md

 We reuse 90% of Dragon's Codex code.
 Only change: how embeddings are generated (fine-tuned vs base model).

-## Phase 2D FINE-TUNE THE HYPERT PARAMETERS
+## Phase 2D FINE-TUNE THE HYPERT PARAMETERS Only if Phase 2B shows improvement SEE [THRESHOLDS](#realistic-thresholds-without-bm25)

 Run 1 (current): Baseline fine-tuning